Common Name: hellebore

 No serious insect or disease problems.
 Leaf spot and crown rot are occasional problems.
 A rugged and easy-to-grow plant.

-Clumps of Lenten rose blooming in February are true harbingers of spring.
+Clumps of Lenten rose blooming in February or March are true harbingers of spring.
 Locate plants near a kitchen window, patio or walkway so that the early bloom may be enjoyed to the fullest.
 Group in shady locations under trees or large shrubs, woodland gardens or border fronts.
 May also be incorporated into a naturalized area where clumps will slowly spread through self-seeding.
 May also be massed to form an attractive ground cover.